otrw/docker-projects/libation/README.md

 - `AccountSettings.json`
     - This file contains the user credentials for connecting to your Audible account.
 This file is required.
 - `Settings.json`
-    - This files contains application preferences and settings i.e. download options, output format etc. This file is optional and not required.
+    - This file can be skipped and is no longer required.

-These files are created when you first run the desktop application, usually in the user’s `$HOME` directory.

 From the Libation documentation:
 > The easiest way to configure these is to run the desktop version of Libation and then copy them into a folder, such as `/opt/libation/config`, that you'll volume mount into the image.